 As the larvae are considered an economic pest in coniferous forests, the island's Environmental Department takes measures against them in the most heavily affected forest areas, and also in especially sensitive places like popular public parks and around hospitals and schools.
-Depending on location these measures include the use of insecticides like diflubenzuron, an insect growth regulator, which can be sprayed from aircraft, biological agents like bacillus thuringiensis which kill off eggs and first- or second-stage caterpillars (in autumn), the deployment of pheromone traps or by physically removing the nests.
+Depending on location these measures include the use of insecticides like diflubenzuron, an insect growth regulator, which can be sprayed from aircraft, biological agents like bacillus thuringiensis which kill off eggs and first- or second-stage caterpillars (in autumn), the deployment of pheromone traps, or by physically removing the nests.
 On a forest hike you might have noticed small plastic bags hanging from the pine trees?
 Well, those are pheromone traps deployed to attract the moths.

 Natural Controls #

 Although the pine processionary caterpillars are well protected by their poisonous hair, they do have a number of natural enemies like insects, bats and certain kinds of birds, depending on what life stage they’re in.
-Eggs are eaten by ephippiger ephippiger, a type of cricket, larvae are on the menu for birds like te great spotted cuckoo, and can be parasited by solitary wasps or infected by the processionary moth virus smithiavirus pityocampae which is a kind of horsefly.
+Eggs are eaten by ephippiger ephippiger, a type of cricket, larvae are on the menu for birds like the great spotted cuckoo, and can be parasited by solitary wasps or infected by the processionary moth virus smithiavirus pityocampae which is a kind of horsefly.
 Pupae are a feast for hoopoes, and the adult moths are prey for bats.

 Four Essential Tips #

-Mallorca is a wonderful place to visit in spring, and you shouldn’t let these annoying little creatures affect you when it comes to enjoying everything the island has to offer.
+Mallorca is a wonderful place to visit in winter and spring, and you shouldn’t let these annoying little creatures affect you when it comes to enjoying everything the island has to offer.
 As long as you know your caterpillar do’s and don’ts, you have nothing to worry about: